HTTPArchive/almanac.httparchive.org/src/content/en/2022/capabilities.md

 The ability to add an application to the home screen is a crucial feature of PWAs.
 To use this feature, web applications must meet the [following criteria](https://web.dev/install-criteria/#criteria):

 - The web app must not already be installed.
-- The user must have spent at least 30 seconds viewing the page.
+- The user must have spent at least 30 seconds viewing the page at any time.
-- The user must have clicked or tapped at least once on the page.
+- The user must have clicked or tapped at least once on the page at any time.
 - The web app must be served over HTTPS.
 - The web app must include a [web app manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest) with:
   - `short_name` or `name`.